jeffreyadams1985/Gho5t-Rat/README.md

 </p>

-The use of the OHM is COMPLETE RESPONSIBILITY of the END-USER.
+The use of the GHO5T-RAT is COMPLETE RESPONSIBILITY of the END-USER.
 Developers assume NO liability and are NOT responsible for any misuse or damage caused by this program.
 Please read [LICENSE](LICENSE).

+BUY ME A COFFEE
+PAYPAL
+@JEFFREYADAMS1985